 Some benefits of the Oil pulling method are:

 *Better breath (say goodbye to horrible morning breath)

 *Stronger gums and teeth

-But does it really do what it claims?
-It’s totally safe to try and it’s very inexpensive, so I can’t see any harm or downside in trying.
+I have read a lot about it and watch tons of testimonials and decided to give it a go.
+It’s totally safe to try and very inexpensive, so I can’t see any harm or downside in trying.

-When you brush your teeth or using mouthwash, you only clean 10% of the surface of your mouth, so there is lot of area left to harbor and grow bacteria.
-The oil pulling technique reaches 100% of your mouth, from your gums, your tongue, and all the little gaps between your teeth.
+When we brush our teeth or using mouthwash, we really only clean 10% of the surface of the mouth, so there is lot of area left to harbor and grow bacteria.
+The oil pulling technique reaches 100% of the mouth, from gums to tongue and all the little gaps between teeth.

 What to do?

 If the idea of putting oil in your mouth repulses you, because it did for me it’s quite gross the first time, swish a little amount for 5 mins.
 Once you get over that gag reflex, you need to choose “the oil” that will work for you.
 Just think how oil cleansing for your skin completely dissolves any traces of makeup and give you a perfectly cleaned skin.
 The oil does the same in your mouth, it removes all the toxins without disturbing the teeth or gums and is able to cut through plaque.
 The oil will combine with your saliva to create like a cleansing solution and as you swish it around, this solution will pull out the toxins, bacteria and microbes that are firmly held in your mouth.
 I have tried olive oil and sesame oil but I prefer the taste of coconut oil.
 I put it straight in my mouth as I am not really bothered with its solid form but you can melt it before.
 Coconut oil is antibacterial and has lots of other proven benefits too.